2013–14 Danish 1st Division

-The 2013–14 Danish 1st Division season is the 18th season of the Danish 1st Division league championship, governed by the Danish Football Association.
+The 2013–14 Danish 1st Division season (known as the NordicBet Liga due to sponsorship by NordicBet) marked the 18th season of the league operating as the second tier of Danish football and the 74th season overall under the 1st Division name.
+The league is governed by the Danish Football Association (DBU).

 The division-champion and runners-up are promoted to the 2014–15 Danish Superliga.
 The teams in the 11th and 12th places are relegated to the 2014–15 Danish 2nd Divisions.

 Participants

 AC Horsens and Silkeborg IF finished the 2012–13 season of the Superliga in 11th and 12th place, respectively, and were relegated to the 1st Division.
 They replaced Viborg FF and FC Vestsjælland, who were promoted to the 2013–14 Danish Superliga.

 Hvidovre IF and BK Marienlyst won promotion from the 2012–13 Danish 2nd Divisions.
 They replaced Skive IK and FC Fyn.

 As of 1 July 2013 FC Hjørring will participate under the name Vendsyssel FF.

 Stadia and locations

 Personnel and sponsoring

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.